 STEP 4: Schedule the visits.
 Work to gain a diverse range of responses based on your school’s set of demographics.

 STEP 5: Meet with students and write down their responses.
-Determine how you are going to capture the student feedback to the question.
+Determine how you are going to capture the student feedback to the minute meeting questions.
 I recommend a simple Google Form that you can use to capture the answers the students give you during the meeting.
 Afterward, you can place the answers in an easy-to-access Excel file.

 STEP 6: Identify trends.
 What did you notice in the data?
 What are the trends?
 What were concerns?
 What were celebrations?